thomasWeise/moptipyapps/README.md

 - [apply a local search to find a feasible TTP plan](https://thomasweise.github.io/moptipyapps/examples/ttp_example_experiment_rls_rs_py.html)
 - [tackle the TTP in a multi-objective manner](https://thomasweise.github.io/moptipyapps/examples/ttp_example_experiment_mo_py.html)

+Important work on this code has been contributed by Mr. Xiang Cao (曹翔) during his time as Master's student at the School of Artificial Intelligence and Big Data (人工智能与大数据学院) at Hefei University (合肥学院) in Hefei, Anhui, China (中国安徽省合肥市) under the supervision of Prof. Dr. Thomas Weise (汤卫思教授), who then refined the implementations.

 ### 3.4.
 The Quadratic Assignment Problem (QAP)
 In the package [`moptipyapps.qap`](https://thomasweise.github.io/moptipyapps/moptipyapps.qap.html#module-moptipyapps.qap), we implement some utilities to play with the Quadratic Assignment Problem (QAP).